sdv-dev/SDGym/readme.md

-# SDGym Synthetic Data Generation Gym
+# SDGym: Synthetic Data Generation Gym

 This is a benchmark focusing on evaluating the performance of synthetic data generators on generating tabular non-series data.